RenarsS/React-Carousel-w-Hooks/README.md

 It's easy to use.
 Just use it.
 Each child that has to be rendered on a slide should have slideItem class.
 To show multiple elements on the same slide, they have to be encapsulated in divs.

 The props of slidesDisplay dictates how many slides are shown at the same time.
+By default it is set to 1.

 ```javascript
 const App = () => {